jia1/jia1.github.io/content/posts/data-wrangling.md

 ##### `| xargs COMMAND`

-Standard output before the pipe is split into whitespace-delimited arguments and fed into `COMMAND`.
+Split standard output before the pipe into whitespace-delimited arguments and fed into `COMMAND`.

 ##### `cat TEXT | tr "a" "z"`